Vesti (VGTRK)

-Vesti (Вести, "News") is a brand used by the Russian broadcaster VGTRK and the regional GTRKs for their news service on television, on radio and online.
+Vesti (Вести, "News") is a brand used by the Russian broadcaster VGTRK and the regional GTRKs for their television, radio, and online news services.

-News bulletins on Russia-1 had been using three horses motif in opening titles.
-It was dropped for once, and once again in 2014 brand refresh.

 History

 The very first edition of Vesti went on air on 13 May 1991 at 17:00.
 With that, the RTV channel began its broadcast, now known as Russia-1.
 From May 14, Vesti began broadcasting 15 minutes-long editions at 20:00 and 23:00.
 Compared to Vremya, Vesti was innovative in terms of news presentation.
-For the first months of broadcast it was an opposition media, supportive of Boris Yeltsin and the democrats.
-After the August coup and breakup of the USSR, Vesti turned into official news bulletin of the new, post-Soviet Russia.
+For the first months of broadcast it was an opposition media, supportive of Boris Yeltsin and the Democratic Russia party.
+After the August coup and breakup of the Soviet Union, Vesti turned into official news bulletin of the new, post-Soviet Russia.
 The program was later extended to 50 minutes in 2002 due to the now called Telekanal Rossiya now airing a children’s program Spokoynoy nochi, malyshi at 20.50 (due to the fact that Channel One no longer airs it), and Vesti’s logo is inspired by the BBC.
 Vesti now airs at a full hour at 20.00.

+March 4, 2019, the local edition of "Vesti" will be added at 9:00, And local branch stations broadcast the dialect version of "Vesti".